Andres04Machado/Student_Outcome_Classsification/README.md

 ## Data Exploration:
 One of the dataset’s issues is containing many categorical features, each of which‬ consists of many different levels.
 For example, the “Application mode” variable alone has 18‬ levels, some of which apply to fewer than 10 students.
 If all of these categorical features were‬ one-hot encoded, they would add hundreds of sparse columns to the dataset and create‬ unnecessary bulk during the data exploration.
 For this reason, it was decided that all categorical‬ feature levels representing less than 2% of the dataset would be binned into one level called‬ “Other”.
 This significantly reduced the unnecessary complexity in the dataset.‬

-‭While checking the data, we also noticed that there were 180 students listed as having‬ enrolled in 0 curricular units during both their first and second semester.
+‭While checking the data, we also noticed that there were 180 students that were listed as having‬ enrolled in 0 curricular units during both their first and second semester.
 This may be attributed‬ to faulty data collection or other unusual circumstances.
 For the purpose of predicting student‬ success, we considered these records to be highly anomalous and decided to remove them‬ from the dataset.
 After this removal, the dataset contained 4,244 records.
 ‭
 ‭It’s important to note that the target classes are‬ imbalanced.
 About 50% of the students are graduates,‬ 18% are enrolled, and 31.7% are dropouts.
 This will‬ inform our modeling and experimental design.
 To‬ account for the unbalanced classes, it may be‬ necessary to use methods like Stratified K-Folds or‬ SMOTE.‬
 ‭